Michael-Nurilov/RPG-Fighting-Game/README.md

 Attack, Guard, Use Items, or Use a Special Attack in the combat system that is robust and allows the user to control his fate.

+INSTRUCTIONS TO DOWNLOAD AND PLAY THE GAME
+The "Important Files" folder contains all the files you need to run the game on your machine Install the "Important Files" folder and click on the executable and voila you can now play Dragon Slayer, good luck!